A Comprehensive Guide to Puppy Proofing Your Home – A View Through Your Dog’s Eyes

 Protect Dogs from Fertilizers & Pesticides

 Protecting your pup from potentially hazardous pesticides and insecticides is an essential responsibility of pet owners.
 Many yards have been treated with fertilizers, pesticides or insecticides that can be highly hazardous to pets.
-To ensure your pup stays healthy and happy, it is best to keep them away from the area as much as possible.
-Whenever possible, it is also essential to avoid using insecticides at all costs since the chemicals can be incredibly toxic and dangerous for pets.
+To ensure your pup stays healthy and happy, keeping them away from the area as much as possible is best.
+It is also essential to avoid using insecticides whenever possible since the chemicals can be incredibly toxic and dangerous for pets.

 Keeping Dog Hydrated When Outdoors